SynthSlav/Cinephile-M2/README.md

 ---

 ## Deployment
-*  The site was deployed to GitHub pages

  * The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-* Due to the project being created in React, the deployment is done through the following steps:
     1. In the CLI run:
         * npm install gh-pages --save-dev
     2. Add homepage property to package.json: